 The vector between this environment and the hand of man is the grape variety.
 Pinot Noir and Chardonnay will imbue characteristics of their environment by adding their specificities and their aromatic signature.
-The team composed of Rosa, Dino, Noël and Bruno, survey different plots every day constituting the area to trim, select, rebalance, sculpt, aerate the precious fruit.
+The team in the vineyard composed of Dino, Rosa, Vincent and Françoise, survey different plots every day constituting the area to trim, select, rebalance, sculpt, aerate the precious fruit.

 Rooted in soil, vine draws water and mineral nutrients necessary to grow and flourish.
 Close and yet so different, soils are mobilizing attention and the vigilance of the team to meet at best the microbial life.
 Ploughing and roughness occurduring the season to contain the development of weeds.